How to Replace a Damaged Phone Screen Display

 If you don’t want to attempt the repair, here’s how to recover data from a cracked phone .

 Where to Find a Replacement Phone Screen

 The most obvious location for a replacement display is eBay.
 Simply searching for the mobile phone model and the word display will turn up the required parts.
 Just remember to shop safely when using eBay.

-In my case, “htc touch 2 display” returned a wealth of accurate (and, sadly, slightly inaccurate) results.
-It is vital that you take the time to check that the components listed are genuinely for your device and not displayed due to a poorly written listing.
+In my case, “nexus 5 display” returned a wealth of accurate (and, sadly, slightly inaccurate) results.
+Take the time to check that the component you choose is genuinely for your device.
+Often, components may appear in the results thanks to a poorly written listing.

 Amazon is also a resource for replacement screens, but you should also consider a general Google search as this will turn up specialist suppliers who might be able to provide a lower price.